Talon1024/OpenGLTutorials/glnotes.md

 `glBindBuffer(GL_ARRAY_BUFFER, vBufID)`
 will set the buffer with vBufID to be an "array buffer" `glBufferData(GL_ARRAY_BUFFER, sizeof(vertices), vertices, GL_STATIC_DRAW)` will upload the data from the "vertices" array to the GPU.
-GL_STATIC_DRAW makes the data harder to write to, but faster to render if it doesn't change GL_DYNAMIC_DRAW or GL_STREAM_DRAW makes the data easier to write to
+(I think) GL_STATIC_DRAW makes the data harder to write to, but faster to render if it doesn't change GL_DYNAMIC_DRAW or GL_STREAM_DRAW makes the data easier to write to